Science-Fiction newsletters and fan magazines

 first recipient of this award.
 He died less than three years later.

-A list of Dum-Dum honorees through the years reads
+A list of Dum-Dum honorees through

-and Jock Mahoney.
+Miller, and Jock Mahoney.
 Twenty-five years after Weissmuller’s guest appearance

 at the Boston Dum-Dum in 1971, his costar, Maureen O’Sullivan, made her